 This course would be of interest to researchers, educators, government regulatory staff, graduate students, forensic staff, lab technicians, museum collection staff etc.

-- Develop skills to make informed decisions about molecular marker choice and laboratory needs.
+- Develop skills to make informed decisions about molecular marker choice and laboratory needs; and

 Foundations of DNA Barcoding